PhantazmNetwork/PhantazmServer/README.md

 ### Joining the local development server

-Once you've set up your development environment and run `docker compose up`, you should have a running proxy, server, and database.
+Once you've set up your development environment and run `Launch Phantazm`, you should have a running proxy, server, and database.
 You can connect to the server (through the proxy) by joining `localhost` on a vanilla 1.19.4 Minecraft client.